-Information specific to the 2013-14 and preceding Patient Experience Surveys:
+Information specific to the 2013-14 and preceding Patient Experience Survey

-Method of collection: For this iteration of the Patient Experience Survey, an additional sample was selected in particular areas using a separate survey called the Health Services Survey (HSS).
+For the 2013-14 Patient Experience Survey, an additional sample was selected in particular areas using a separate survey called the Health Services Survey (HSS).
 The HSS collected the same information as the Patient Experience Survey, with enumeration taking place between September 2013 and December 2013.
 The additional sample was collected to improve the quality of estimates at the Medicare Local catchment level.
 Sample from the Patient Experience Survey and HSS were combined to produce output.